-10. How will you hold online office hours?
+10. How could you hold online office hours?

 - Schedule consistent office hours every week.
 During the scheduled office hours, keep web conferencing tools open but mute your webcam and microphone until someone joins the meeting.

-- Web Conferencing Tools for online office hours:
+- EIU-Supported Web Conferencing Tools for online office hours:

 - Allow students to schedule appointments with you by email.

 - Allow students who do not have a stable internet connection to call you on the phone for their appointments.

 How can students become more familiar with D2L at EIU?